EdSancha/edsancha.github.io/blog/_posts/2014-03-27-on-multiple-collection-views.markdown

 {% endhighlight %}

-What was my surprise when I saw that the order claimed by Apple is wrong -collectionView:didUnhighlightItemAtIndexPath: is not being called the last one, it's being called right before -collectionView:shouldSelectItemAtIndexPath:
+What was my surprise when I saw that the order in the delegate calls claimed by Apple is wrong -collectionView:didUnhighlightItemAtIndexPath: is not being called the last one, it's being called right before -collectionView:shouldSelectItemAtIndexPath: !!!

 My solution was to unblock the new selection on -collectionView:didUnhighlightItemAtIndexPath: method and hold a reference to "something" in case the selection is finally being made.
 In my case I chose to keep a reference to the collectionview where the selected cell is.

 {% gist 9800975%}

 You can also check the [example project in github](https://github.com/EdSancha/MultipleCollectionViews-Bug).
+This problem has been relatively easy to solve but when I searched around I didn't find any mention to the different delegate order or a solution to the bug.
 Have you also found this problem while working with Collection Views?